King Arthur: Legend of the Sword: Plot

 Arthur and the rebels chip away at Vortigern's army and eventually plan an assassination attempt.
 Vortigern eludes the assassination, and a battle ensues.
 Arthur escapes with his friend's son Blue but several of his men are killed and one is captured.
 Frustrated with the situation, Arthur attempts to throw the sword into a lake, but the Lady of the Lake returns it and shows him a vision of England's future under Vortigern's rule.
 Coming to terms with his responsibility, Arthur reunites with Bedivere and they return to their hideout.
 However, because their captured man revealed its location under torture, the mage and Blue had been captured, and all other rebels killed.
 An emissary from Vortigern instructs Arthur to surrender that day at the castle.

 Bedivere brings the sword to Vortigern at the castle in exchange for the mage, indicating that Arthur is powerless without the sword.
 Arthur promises to surrender himself the next day in exchange for Blue.
 Before riding to the castle, the mage injects him with special snake venom to protect him from a surprise attack she has in store.
 When Arthur confronts Vortigern, a giant snake attacks the castle under the control of the mage, saving Arthur.
 However, Vortigern is covered in the blood of a snake that tries to attack him, providing him protection from the giant snake.
 As Bedivere's rebels begin their attack, Arthur reclaims his sword and follows Vortigern into the tower.
-Needing help from the moat hags once more, Vortigern sacrifices his daughter to once again become the Demon Knight and is confronted by Arthur.
+Needing help from the moat hags once more, Vortigern sacrifices his daughter Princess Catia to again become the Demon Knight and is confronted by Arthur.
 After a brutal fight, Arthur has a vision of his father passing the sword of Excalibur on to him, enabling him to defeat Vortigern.
-As he dies, Arthur consoles him and leaves his body behind.
+As Vortigern dies, Arthur consoles him and leaves his body behind.
 In the aftermath, the rebels are victorious and celebrate.

-Arthur, after reclaiming his rightful throne, knights his friends and begins construction on his Round Table.
+After reclaiming his rightful throne, Arthur knights his friends and begins construction on his Round Table.